G20: Views on the G20's exclusivity of membership

 Although the G20 has stated that the group's "economic weight and broad membership gives it a high degree of legitimacy and influence over the management of the global economy and financial system", its legitimacy has been challenged.
 A 2011 report for the Danish Institute for International Studies criticised the G20's exclusivity, particularly highlighting its underrepresentation of African countries and its practice of inviting observers from non-member states as a mere "concession at the margins", which does not grant the organisation representational legitimacy.
 Concerning the membership issue, US President Barack Obama noted the difficulty of pleasing everyone: "Everybody wants the smallest possible group that includes them.
-So, if they're the 21st largest nation in the world, they want the G21, and think it's highly unfair if they have been cut out."
+So, if they're the 21st largest nation in the world, they want the G-21, and think it's highly unfair if they have been cut out."
 Others stated in 2011 that the exclusivity is not an insurmountable problem and proposed mechanisms by which it could become more inclusive.

 Norwegian perspective

-In line with Norway's emphasis on inclusive international processes, the United Nations, and the UN system, in a 2010 interview with Der Spiegel, the current prime minister of Norway Jonas Gahr Støre called the G20 "one of the greatest setbacks since World War II" as 173 nations who are all members of the UN are not among the G20.
-This includes Norway, a major developed economy and the seventh-largest contributor to UN international development programs, which is not a member of the EU, and thus is not represented in the G20 even indirectly.
-Norway, like other such nations, has little or no voice within the group.
+In line with Norway's emphasis on inclusive international processes, the United Nations, and the UN system, in a 2010 interview with Der Spiegel, the current prime minister of Norway Jonas Gahr Støre called the G20 "one of the greatest setbacks since World War II" as 173 states who are all members of the UN are not among the G20.
+This includes Norway, a major developed economy and the seventh-largest contributor to UN international development programs, which is not a member state of the EU, and thus is not represented in the G20 even indirectly.
+Norway, like other such states, has little or no voice within the group.
 Støre argued that the G20 undermines the legitimacy of international organizations set up in the aftermath of World War II, such as the IMF, World Bank and United Nations:

-Norway, under the government of Erna Solberg, attended the 2017 G20 summit in Hamburg, Germany.
+However, Norway, has moderated this position in practice, and has contributed to a number of G20-work streams for years, in particular on health, energy and climate.
+Under the government of Erna Solberg, Norway attended the 2017 G20 summit in Hamburg, Germany.

 Spanish position on membership

-Spain is the world's thirteenth largest economy by nominal GDP (the fifteenth largest by purchasing power parity), the fourth in the European Union, the second among Spanish-speaking countries, the third in Iberoamerica.
+Spain is the world's twelfth largest economy by nominal GDP (the fifteenth largest by purchasing power parity), the fourth in the European Union, and the second among Spanish-speaking countries.
 In addition, since the 1990s several Spanish companies have gained multinational status, and Spain is an important foreign investor worldwide.
-Its numbers clearly exceed the numbers of several current members of the G20 such as Argentina or South Africa.
-These facts supported the idea that Spain should seek permanent membership in the G20.
+Its numbers exceed the numbers of several current members of the G20 such as Argentina or South Africa.
+This has led to what Henley et al consider to be a de facto position as a member of the G20.
 However, Spain, a permanent guest, does not plan to request official membership.